LINK is a not-for-profit community based social enterprise.

 We’re here to help.

 LINK operates Victoria’s largest community transport fleet of accessible vehicles, specially trained drivers, mobility assistants and in home carers.
-We operate out of seven community hub / vehicle depot locations across Melbourne.
+We operate out of four community hub / vehicle depot locations in Melbourne.

 Culture, Language and Diversity